sablier-labs/docs/docs/guides/04-snapshot-voting.md

 # Snapshot Voting Strategies

-To enable off-chain governance, we designed a collection of Snapshot Strategies that compute the voting power of assets stored in Lockup streams.
+To enable off-chain governance, we created a collection of Snapshot Strategies that calculate the voting power of tokens stored in Lockup streams.

 ## Lockup

+If you started using Sablier in July 2023 or later, you should be using the Lockup strategies.

 - [Snapshot playground](https://snapshot.org/#/playground/sablier-v2) - test the strategies
 - [Snapshot code repository](https://github.com/snapshot-labs/snapshot-strategies/tree/master/src/strategies/sablier-v2) -